efost7873/integratedvaluearchitecture.com/index.md

       <div class="card">
         <h3>You have been treating symptoms, not structure.</h3>
         <p>
-          Plans, dashboards, and retreats fail because the underlying structure resets the moment the consultants leave.
+          Plans and dashboards fail because the underlying structure resets the moment the consultants leave.
 IVA makes the structure visible and changeable.
         </p>
       </div>

       <div class="card">
         <h3>Finance has been defining performance for everyone.</h3>
         <p>
-          Not by intent, but by architecture.
           When a single ledger defines success, financial metrics dominate every conversation.
 IVA corrects this imbalance by giving other domains formal standing.
         </p>
       </div>

       <div class="card">
         <h3>Your capacity problems were never just people problems.</h3>
         <p>
-          Vacancies, burnout, skill gaps, system failures, and data unreliability are structural liabilities.
-IVA treats them as ledger positions, not as individual shortcomings.
+          Vacancies, burnout, system failures, and data unreliability are structural liabilities.
+IVA treats them as structural positions, not individual shortcomings.
         </p>
       </div>

       <div class="card">
         <h3>Decisions get stuck because decision rights are misaligned.</h3>
         <p>
           Authority is concentrated in the wrong places, and cross functional work has no structural support.
-IVA maps decision pathways and realigns them with the work.
+IVA maps decision pathways and reveals where misalignment occurs.
         </p>
       </div>